mandober/rust-debrief/semantics/generics.md

 ## Generic type parameters
 - Generic functions operate on abstract types instead of concrete types.
-- When we call the function, the code actually runs on the concrete values that we pass in; generic types get locked into concrete types.
+- When we call the generic function, the code actually runs on the concrete values that we pass in; generic types are locked into concrete types.
+- Generics have both input and output types: type parameters stand in for **input** types and associated types stand in for **output** types.
+Input types are specified with generic type parameters and output types are specified using associated types.